Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 ## 5. Results Analysis

 The `csv.gz` files produced in this repo are usually large and may contain millions of rows.
-To make it easier to read and analyze the data we have provided two scripts, [readcsv.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/readcsv.py) and [readcsvGUI](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/readcsvGUI.py), in the root folder of this repo.
+To make it easier to read and analyze the data we have provided two scripts, [readcsv.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/readcsv.py) and [readcsvGUI](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/readcsvGUI.py), in the `analysis` folder of this repo.

 ### Script `readcsv.py`